AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 7. Remove a Spoke GW from a Transit GW Group
 --------------------------------------------

-This step detaches one Aviatrix Spoke VPC from a Transit GW Group.
+This step detaches one Aviatrix Spoke VPC/VNet from a Transit GW Group.
-The Controller also instructs the Transit GW to stop advertising the Spoke VPC CIDR to VGW.
+The Controller also instructs the Transit GW to stop advertising the Spoke VPC/VNet CIDR to VGW.

 Note that the Spoke GW is not deleted and you can go to step 6 to attach the Transit GW group again.

-To delete a Spoke GW, go to Gateway on the main navigation tab, select the gateway and click Delete.
+To delete a Spoke GW, go to Gateway on the left sidebar, select the gateway, and click **Delete**.

-8. Add More Spoke VPCs
+8. Add More Spoke VPC/VNets
 ---------------------------------------

-Repeat steps 4 to 6 to add more Spoke VPCs to the Transit GW group.
+Repeat steps 4 to 6 to add more Spoke VPC/VNets to the Transit GW group.

 |SpokeVPC|